What Is Deep Learning?

 Get started with deep learning on Azure

-Support image recognition with neural networks or optimise natural language processing with fast, easy, accurate BERT NLP models.
+Support image recognition with neural networks or optimize natural language processing with fast, easy, accurate BERT NLP models.
 Explore how to build, train, and deploy all types of deep learning models with Azure Machine Learning.

 Explore machine learning for data scientists